raycharius/slack-block-builder/docs/other/attachment-collection.md

 # Attachment Collection

-?> **Note:** This document is a reference for creating a collection of blocks in **Block Builder**.
-For information on the business logic for the blocks in the context of the Slack Block Kit framework, visit [the official doc site](https://api.slack.com/block-kit) from Slack.
+?> **Note:** This document is a reference for creating a collection of attachments in **Block Builder**.
+For information on the business logic for the attachments in the context of the Slack Block Kit framework, visit [the official doc site](https://api.slack.com/block-kit) from Slack.

-### Creating a Attachment Collection
+### Creating an Attachment Collection

 A block collection is an array of built block objects.
 The function that creates a collection, `AttachmentCollection`, is available as both a top-level import and as a member of its 'category', `Utilities`: